 If possible, you may find it interesting to attend a final detained or non-detained hearing.
-Possible dates for observing hearings will be posted on the TWEN class calendar.
+Possible dates for observing hearings will be provided by the professors.

 If you participate in detained court by interviewing and/or representing detainees, those hours will count towards your 70 clinic hours.
-Observing non-detained court, observing intake and time spent preparing your note regarding detained court do not count towards your 70 clinic hours.
+Observing non-detained court, observing intake and time spent preparing your note regarding detained court does not count towards your 70 clinic hours.